nginxinc/nginx-azure-workshops/labs/lab8/readme.md

 ## Introduction

 As your company builds and deploys different applications on VMs, AKS clusters, and other Azure Resources, you will likely be required to control user access to these important Applications.
 These applications and web content should be Publicly available, but also require restricted access for employees, business partners, executives, and other groups.

-As you have successfully deployed the Nginx Cafe for coffee and tea applications to the Public, you have been asked to create similar applications for beer and wine tasting at the Cafe in the evenings.
+You have successfully deployed the Nginx Cafe for coffee and tea applications to the Public.
+You haveve been asked to create similar applications for beer and wine tasting at the Cafe in the evenings.
 The company has decided to extend the business and operating hours - expanding the business at the Cafe is good news!
 However, the access to beer and wine content cannot be Public - you have be tasked with restricting access to these applications to users over the age of 21.
 This lab exercise will show you how to use Azure Entra ID to control access: visitors to the Cafe's beer and wine content will need to have a valid Entra ID login to view it.
-As you already have an Entra ID being used for accessing the Azure Portal and this workshop's Resources, you will extend that access to Nginx Cafe beer/wine running behind Nginx for Azure.
+You already have an Entra ID being used for accessing the Azure Portal and this workshop's Resources and will extend that access to Nginx Cafe beer/wine running behind Nginx for Azure.

 Great news, Nginx already has all the components needed to create an Enforcement point for access to website content.
-Using the modern protocols and standards of OIDC (openid connect), Oauth2.0, JSON Web Tokens (JWT), and Nginx Java Script (NJS), you will set up Nginx for Azure to do exactly this.
-As Nginx for Azure is running Nginx Plus, this solution also makes use of 2 very important features, the `auth_jwt_module` for JWT token validation, and `ngx_http_keyval_module` for Key-Value storage, used to cache the users' valid tokens for subsequent visits.
-Caching of these tokens eliminates repeated Auth requests/responses and network round trips, **greating improving the user experience**.
+Using the modern protocols and standards of OIDC (OpenID Connect), OAuth 2.0, JSON Web Tokens (JWT), and Nginx Java Script (NJS), you will set up Nginx for Azure to do exactly this.
+Nginx for Azure is running Nginx Plus and this solution also makes use of 2 very important features.
+The `auth_jwt_module` will be used for JWT token validation and `ngx_http_keyval_module` for Key-Value storage which is used to cache the users' valid tokens for subsequent visits.
+Caching of these tokens eliminates repeated Auth requests/responses and network round trips, **greatly improving the user experience**.

-Better news, Azure Entra ID / Azure AD is the second half of this Solution, providing the Identity Provider (IDP) services, where you can use existing Azure users/credentials/access controls and Nginx to determine if someone should be granted access to the beer and wine applications.
+Better news, Azure Entra ID / Azure AD is the second half of this Solution, providing the Identity Provider (IDP) services where you can use existing Azure users/credentials/access controls and Nginx to determine if someone should be granted access to the beer and wine applications.
 Visitors to beer/wine applications will be challenged to enter their valid Entra ID credentials before they are granted access.

 <br/>